September 25, 2023

 THE MOST IMPORTANT DIFFERENCES

 Pre-lubricated and hydrophilic catheters are both quick to open and easy to insert.
-The main advantage a pre-lubricated catheter like the Cure Ultra has is the “no-drip and less-mess” experience.
+The main advantage a pre-lubricated catheter is the “no-drip and less-mess” experience.
 Remember: you’re not always going to be self-catheterizing at home, so a self-cathing solution that’s easy to use is an important thing to consider.

-If you’re self-cathing more than once a day, we recommend talking to your doctor or one of our Treatment Specialists about switching to a pre-lubricated or hydrophilic catheter.
+If you’re self-cathing more than once a day, we recommend talking to your doctor about switching to a pre-lubricated or hydrophilic catheter.